Searching for ultra-light dark matter through frequency modulation of gravitational waves

 When a monochromatic GW of amplitude~$h$ is emitted with frequency~$\omega_{\rm e}$ much higher than the characteristic frequency scale of the gravitational background,~$\omega_\delta$, its propagation can be understood using the WKB approximation.
 The (leading) correction to~$h\approx(\mathcal{Q}_{\rm e}/d_{\rm L})e^{i \omega_{\rm e} t}$, with~$\mathcal{Q}_{\rm e}$ the carrier amplitude at emission and~$d_{\rm L}$ the luminosity distance to the emitter, can be written as (for a derivation see App.~\ref{app:mod})

 where the all-important factor~$\Upsilon$ is defined as

 with~$\omega_\delta=2 \mb$ for the minimal and the quadratic couplings,~$\omega_\delta=\mb$ for the linear one, and where~$(u\equiv t-d_{\rm L},x^i_{\rm e})$ is the emission event and $n^i$ a unit-vector pointing to the sky direction of GW arrival.
 Note that the general formula for the phase modification includes an additional term evaluated at the reception event [cf.~Eq.~\eqref{eq:chidef}].
+In the minimal scenario, we disregard the contribution of the self-interaction term $\Psi_4$, which oscillates at a frequency $\omega_\delta = 4m$ and is typically subdominant by a factor of $1/2$.
+A detailed comparison of the amplitude profiles is provided in App.~\ref{app:self-interaction}.
 Since the chances of having a close-by dense DM structure will be higher for the source (as there are many sources, some of them may be located at the DM overdensities required to produce a strong enough effect), we neglect here the receptor (or Earth) term.
 Note that when the carrier GW is not monochromatic, the perturbation~$\delta h$ has a more complicated form (see App.~\ref{app:Sachs-Wolfe}); we will also consider that case in Sec.~\ref{sec:othergal}, for chirping GW sources.

 For a carrier GW observed over a time~$T_{\rm obs}\gtrsim 2\pi/\omega_\delta\approx 0.7 m_{22}^{-1}\, {\rm yr}$, the signal-to-noise ratio (SNR) of the modulation is (see the derivation in App.~\ref{app:snr})